EPK

 Roo and Neil

 Roo Geddes and Neil Sutcliffe combine their shared experience across Classical, Folk and Jazz to create original music for violin and accordion.
-Based in Glasgow, their compositions are inspired by landscape and people and by the ways in which music can evoke a sense of place and community.
+Based in Glasgow, they explore the ways in which music can evoke senses of place and community.

 Music